jcrummy/gosqueeze/docs/index.markdown

 Usage
 =====

 1. Download the aproporiate executable using the links above.
+Go to releases on the GitHub project page for more os/architecture targets.

 2. Set the Squeezebox into configuration mode.